lolaBerkowitz/markdown-cv/index.md

 title: Laura Berkowitz's CV
 ---
 # Laura Berkowitz
-Doctoral Candidate, University of New Mexico
+Postdoctoral Associate, Cornell University

-<a href="lberkowitz@unm.edu">lberkowitz@unm.edu</a>
+<a href="lberkowitz@unm.edu">leb239@cornell.edu</a>
 <div id="webaddress">
   <a href="https://github.com/lolaBerkowitz"><i class="fab fa-github"></i> lolaBerkowitz</a> -
   <a href="https://orcid.org/0000-0002-4285-2995"><i class="ai ai-orcid"></i> 0000-0002-4285-2995</a> <br/>
   <a href="https://www.researchgate.net/profile/Laura_Berkowitz"><i class="ai ai-researchgate"></i> Laura_Berkowitz</a> -
-  <a href="https://twitter.com/lauraberkowitz"><i class="fab fa-twitter"></i> @lauraberkowitz</a>
 </div>

 ## Currently

-- \- Examining attractor dynamics of head direction cells in the TgF344-AD rat model of Alzheimer's disease.
+- \- Elucidating relationship between epileptiform activity and blood flow in models of Alzheimer's disease
+- \- Characterizing hippocampal-entorhinal alterations in models neurodegeneration and its role in memory impairment.
-- \- Detailed behavioral analysis using [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut)
+- \- Detailed behavioral analysis using [DeepLabCut](https://github.com/DeepLabCut/DeepLabCut) and [ASOID](https://github.com/YttriLab/A-SOID)
-- \- Learning the art of modelling neural systems
+- \- Development of closed-loop systems to prevent epilepsy and improve memory.

 ## Research interests

-My broad research interests surround the ability of animals to spatially orient within an environment.
-What fascinates me most about spatial orientation is how internally generated senses, such as self-motion or head direction, interact with external sensory inputs, such as vision, to create stable representations of orientation within an environment.
-I use both detailed behavioral analysis and in-vivo electrophysiological techniques to answer questions relating to 1.)
-How animals interact with prominant environemntal cues during spatial navigation or exploration and 2.)
-How the firing dynamics of populations of neurons change as a function of environment.
-Additionally, I am also investigating how altered functioning of neural systems may result in spatial disorientation, specifically related to Alzheimer's disease.
-My disseration work aims to describe the functional consequences of Alzheimer's disease pathology on the attractor dynamics in the TgF344-AD rat model of Alzheimer's disease.
+My research focuses on understanding the physiological and neural mechanisms underlying memory impairment in neurodegenerative diseases, particularly Alzheimer's disease.
+I am interested in elucidating the relationship between aberrant neural activity, such as epileptiform discharges, and changes in cerebral blood flow, as well as how these disruptions contribute to cognitive decline.
+Using advanced techniques, I characterize alterations in the hippocampal-entorhinal network—a critical circuit for memory—and investigate how neurodegeneration disrupts its function.
+I employ detailed behavioral analysis tools to quantify and interpret complex behavioral patterns in disease models to bridge neural activity with behavior.
+Additionally, I am actively involved in developing closed-loop systems designed to modulate neural activity, prevent epilepsy, and improve memory function.
+By integrating these approaches, my work aims to uncover the mechanisms linking neural dysfunction to memory impairment and to pioneer innovative therapeutic strategies for neurodegenerative diseases.

 ## Education